SeregaDeveloper/sharpsniffer/README.md

 # Sniffer on C# with MySQL Database
 Intrusion Detection System - User's part

+One of the my first programms on C#

 This project is only the user part of my IDS.
 His main task is to collect data during user's session and load all information into MySQL Database.
 Work in progress